Literature

 25/05/2026

-When did you discover that poetry was a form of expression for you?Today, Júlia Febrer lives between Mallorca and Barcelona, between the archive and the classroom, between the Casa Blai Bonet, her work with Damià Huguet's photographic collection, and university teaching in the field of literature and cinema.
-A career marked by the dialogue between word and image, between root and displacement, which invites us to converse with a poet who writes from a very intimate place, but also from a perspective open to the world.
+When did you discover that poetry was a form of expression for you?Today, Júlia Febrer lives between Mallorca and Barcelona, between the archive and the classroom, between Casa Blai Bonet, her work with Damià Huguet's photographic collection, and university teaching in the field of literature and cinema.
+A trajectory marked by the dialogue between word and image, between root and displacement, which invites us to converse with a poet who writes from a very intimate place, but also from a perspective open to the world.

 When did you discover that poetry was a form of expression for you?